 "The Lincoln of 1860 knew the Negro of dialect story, minstrel stage, and sea chantey' and did not have a "rounded knowledge of the colored people."
 Lincoln "knew little of Negro life" or "John Doe, colored."

-Jameson Jenkins, a fifty-year-old North Carolina native who drove Lincolns carriage from the Chenery House to the Great Western Railroad Station when Lincoln left Springfield for Washington, was a neighbor, along with his family of two, and boarders Aunt Jane Pelham, a seventy-five-year-old I mulatto washer woman, and Quintan Watkins.
+Jameson Jenkins, a fifty-year-old North Carolina native who drove Lincolns carriage from the Chenery House to the Great Western Railroad Station when Lincoln left Springfield for Washington, was a neighbor, along with his family of two, and boarders Aunt Jane Pelham, a seventy-five-year-old I mulatto washerwoman, and Quintan Watkins.

-Three black servant women lived in the homes of their employers within three blocks of the Lincoln home.
+Three Negro servant women lived in the homes of their employers within three blocks of the Lincoln home.
 Lucy Butcher, a twenty-six-year-old Virginia native, was a servant in at the residence of Issac A. Hawley.
 Rebecca Smith, an eighteen-year-old mulatto, was a servant at the Jacob Bunn residence.
 Charlotte Sims was a servant at the John A. McClernand residence.

-Quarles found particular importance in Lincoln's two visits to Kentucky, one of twenty-one days in August of 1841 at the Farmington plantation of his most intimate friend, Joshua F. Speed; and a second of about twenty-three days in November of 1847 to Mary's family, the Todds, in Lexington.
-Quarles speculated that Lincoln viewed the slave pens at Lexington and asserted that Lincoln was served by black servants at the Speed plantation and saw slavery in operation.
+Quarles found particular importance in Lincoln's two visits to Kentucky, one of the twenty-one days in August of 1841 at the Farmington plantation of his most intimate friend, Joshua F. Speed; and a second of about twenty-three days in November of 1847 to Mary's family, the Todds, in Lexington.
+Quarles speculated that Lincoln viewed the slave pens at Lexington and asserted that Lincoln was served by Negro servants at the Speed plantation and saw slavery in operation.
 Quarles further speculated that it is possible the Speeds assigned a slave to Lincoln for his personal needs.

-Lincoln spent a total of forty-tour days in making these Kentucky visits.
+Lincoln spent a total of forty-four days in making these Kentucky visits.
 In contrast, there are 8,698 days in Lincoln's Springfield years.
 Quarles, however, made little mention of them and nothing of the presence of either slaves or indentured servants in Springfield.
-He speculated not at all about Lincoln's relationship with Springfield blacks, who were certainly more impressionable on Lincoln than the slaves he observed hypothetically in Kentucky.
+He speculated not at all about Lincoln's relationship with Springfield Negroes, who were certainly more impressionable on Lincoln than the slaves he observed hypothetically in Kentucky.

-THE FOURTH MYTH OF BLACK ACQUIESCENCE
+THE FOURTH MYTH OF NEGROeS ACQUIESCENCE

 Lincoln was present in Springfield on the date of this celebration.